Skip to content

 }

-The processing method starts with timing and immediately checks for exact cache matches, providing sub-millisecond responses for repeated messages.
+The processing method starts with timing and immediately checks for exact cache matches, providing sub-millisecond responses for repeated data processing queries.
 All response times are tracked for performance analysis.

-When exact matches aren't available, the system uses fuzzy matching for similar queries:
+When exact matches aren't available, the system uses semantic matching for similar data processing queries:

 if similar_response: